Women’s ‘Live-In’ Treatment Program

-A 33-day integrated addiction and trauma ‘live-in’ treatment program for women.
+A 27-day integrated addiction and trauma ‘live-in’ treatment program for women.

-The Mississauga Halton Local Health Integration Network (Government of Ontario) provides core funding for thirteen beds, which are available to any woman with a valid Health Card who meets the admission criteria.
-Two beds are reserved for women with extended healthcare benefits or who pay privately for a "no-wait-admission".
+The Ontario Health Team (Government of Ontario) provides core funding for thirteen beds, which are available to any woman with a valid Health Card who meets the admission criteria.
+Two beds are reserved for women with extended healthcare benefits or who pay privately for a “no-wait-admission”.
 A program fee (*rate establish annually – contact us for details) is payable upon admission by every participant, to offset the cost of specialized program materials and activities.

 - Women, ages 18 and over, experiencing addictions to alcohol and/or other drugs

 - Priority admission for women who are pregnant or parenting children 0-6 years of age

 - Participants’ physical and mental health must be stable enough to fully participate in a structured, intensive treatment program; as evidenced by their physician’s report form and any other health reports that may be required

 - Recovery goals must be compatible with ‘12-Step’, ‘abstinence-based’ treatment philosophy.
 Hope Place Centres is striving towards being recognized as a “Centre of Excellence” for ‘abstinence-based’ treatment

 - Our clinical model requires that women using drug replacement therapy (eg. Methadone, Buprenorphine) be referred to another, more appropriate treatment program